Neel-Raibole/PlotTwist/README.md

 # DataZymes
-This is the Repository to the DataZymes Capstone Porject
+This is the Repository to the DataZymes Capstone Project